-Foreign exchange guide to Saint Vincent and The Grenadines and the East Caribbean Dollar (XCD)
+Foreign exchange guide to Saint Vincent and The Grenadines and the East Caribbean dollar

-The domestic currency in Saint Vincent and The Grenadines is the East Caribbean Dollar.
+The official currency of Saint Vincent and The Grenadines (country code: VC) is the East Caribbean dollar, with symbol EC$ and currency code XCD.

 While it may sound like a playground for the rich and famous, you don't need your own yacht to enjoy SVG.
 In fact cheap ferries make exploring this archipelago nation independently a breeze and with so many islands to choose from, there's sure to be one that perfectly meets your needs.
 And while it's famed for its islands and beaches, the country offers more than just a relax in a hammock.
 There are volcanoes to climb, refreshing waterfalls to explore and great hiking throughout.